DETAILED ACTION

 Regarding claims 3-4, ground calcium carbonate as suggested by Raymond has a sedimentation volume which falls within and/or overlaps with these claimed ranges.
 It is noted that a prima facie case of obviousness exists when a claimed range overlaps, falls within or is near a prior art range.
 See MPEP 2144.05.
 This is consistent with Applicant’s disclosure (see Applicant’s published Application, paragraph 24).

-Regarding claims 6-7, while not recited by Meersseman, Raymond suggests addition of 2 to 6 parts polyacrylate impact modifier for improved impact strength, which satisfies this limitation (paragraphs 114-116 and 159).
+Regarding claims 6-7, while not recited by Meersseman, as noted above, Raymond suggests addition of 2 to 6 parts polyacrylate impact modifier for improved impact strength, which satisfies this limitation (paragraphs 114-116 and 159).
 It is noted that a prima facie case of obviousness exists when a claimed range overlaps, falls within or is near a prior art range.
 See MPEP 2144.05.
 It would have been obvious to one having ordinary skill in the art at the time the application was filed to provide this limitation in Meersseman because one having ordinary skill in the art would have been motivated to provide a known suitable amount of impact modifier additive which satisfies this limitation, as suggested by the teachings of Raymond.

 Claims 8-13 are satisfied for the reasons provided above.